benjystanton/benjystanton.github.io/_posts/2019-07-06-design-workshops.md

 ---
 layout: post
 title: Design workshops
-categories: design nablopomo
+categories: design nablopomo service-design
 tag: NaBloPoMo2019
-last_modified_at: 18 March 2020
+last_modified_at: 21 May 2020
 ---

-<p>Updated on 18 March 2020</p>

 <p class="lede">I’m a big fan of structured/facilitated design workshops.
-They can be incredibly useful for user research sessions, co-designing services with teams, and stakeholder meetings.</p>
+They can be incredibly useful for user research sessions, co-designing services with teams, and stakeholder meetings.
+Updated on {{ page.last_modified_at }}.</p>

-And yes, the language and style of these things can stray a bit into "design thinking B.S." at times.
-(Young me would cringe at how often I use the word stakeholder these days).

-But, honestly, practising how to run these workshops, and being able to pick and choose the right one for the right task is becoming more valuable to me as a designer as I gain experience.
+Practising how to run these workshops, and being able to pick and choose the right one for the right task is becoming more valuable to me as a designer as I gain experience.

 ## Design workshop collections